wsp-for-aws/woocommerce/README.md

 # How to use the stress test

-Execute `docker run -i grafana/k6 -e DOMAIN_NAME="<WooCommerceDomainName>" run github.com/wspaws/woocommerce/stress-test-k6.js`
+Execute `docker run -i grafana/k6 -e DOMAIN_NAME="<WooCommerceDomainName>" run github.com/wspaws/woocommerce/stress-test-k6.js`.
+Note: git clone is not required.

 ## Configuration variables
 You can also use the following configuration variables: